akshat22/campus-job-review-system/README.md

 The rules listed below are to be followed by the ones who will be contributing to the code in the repository:

-  - All the branches used to merge any code into the main branch should start with "KAPSS-".
   - Atleast one review/approval is required from any other contributors of the project to merge a commit to the main branch.
   - It is recommended to delete the branch as soon as it is merged to the main branch to avoid stale branches in the repository.
-  - It is encouraged to add name tags such as "feature-" or "patch-" in the branches if it is used to add code-patches or features in the project.
+  - It is encouraged to add name tags such as "feature/" or "patch/" in the branches if it is used to add code-patches or features in the project.

 ### Code Coverage Screenshot